-The advanced placement offers students in-depth experience in their primary method concentration and in a setting or with the population of their choice.
+The advanced placement offers students in-depth experience in their primary method (clinical or macro) and in a setting or with the population of their choice.
 Placements are seen as a bridge to the students’ career paths, helping them develop competence and a network of colleagues and resources to call upon after graduation.
-The School of Social Work is affiliated with more than 700 agencies in New England and around the country.
+The School of Social Work is affiliated with more than 1,000 agencies in New England and around the country.

 Field Education Course Offerings

 - SSW FE 801, 802 Field Education I, II